alfredocarella/simplebendingpractice/paper.md

 * students who want to verify their solutions to introductory problem sets;
 * students who like to play with example problems and receive immediate visual feedback (i.e. about how simple modifications to imposed loads affect the resulting reaction forces and internal stresses).

-The `beambending` package is ready for installation using `pip`, or can be tested online using the provided [Jupyter notebook](https://mybinder.org/v2/gh/alfredocarella/simplebendingpractice/master?filepath=simple_demo.ipynb).
+The `beambending` package is ready for installation using `pip` or can be tested online using the provided [Jupyter notebook](https://mybinder.org/v2/gh/alfredocarella/simplebendingpractice/master?filepath=simple_demo.ipynb).

 # Statement of Need